open-game-collective/trivia-jam/docs/ACTOR_KIT.md

 ## 🚧 Development Status

 Actor Kit is currently in active development and is considered alpha software.
 It is not yet stable or recommended for production use.
-Use at your own risk and expect frequent changes.
+Use at your own risk and expect frequent changesagave-install update.